-At lunch on Thursday the S&P/ASX 200 index is trading a fraction higher.
-At the time of writing the benchmark index is up 4 points to 6,856 points.
+At lunch on Thursday the S&P/ASX 200 index has followed the lead of U.S. markets and stormed higher.
+At the time of writing the benchmark index is up 1% to 6,883.8 points.

 Here’s what has been happening on the market today: